 Israel’s Political Situation

 Later, there was the incident at Naboth’s vineyard, where Ahab was denied the illegal purchase of Naboth’s inherited land.
-Ahab’s wife Jezebel had Naboth brought before a kangaroo court on a false charge of blasphemy, and Naboth was stoned.
+Ahab’s wife, Jezebel, had Naboth brought before a kangaroo court on a false charge of blasphemy, and Naboth was stoned.
 Ahab moved in to possess his newly acquired vineyard—there the Prophet Elijah met him and cursed his family to an ignominious end for his bloody and unmerciful rule.
 Interestingly, evidence of an ancient vineyard at Jezreel, where Naboth’s biblical vineyard was located, has been found.
-A wine-stomping vat and runoff collection point, along with various basins, have been found.
-These remains are difficult to date, yet seem to fit well into the time period up to and including when Naboth would have been on the scene.
+A wine-stomping vat and runoff collection point, along with various basins, were discovered.
+These remains are difficult to date, yet seem to fit well into the time period up to and including when Naboth would have been on the scene (read our article on the discovery here).
 After the incident with Naboth, Ahab was killed in a battle with the Syrians, and his son Ahaziah took over the throne of Israel.

 Before we leave King Ahab, we must make mention of the fact that he, too, has been confirmed by archaeology.
 The Kurkh Monolith—a stone monument belonging to King Shalmaneser iii of Assyria—describes a battle during the Israelite king’s reign, referring to him as “Ahab the Israelite.”